deemp/flakes/README.md

 ### VSCodium

-[VSCodium](./codium/template/flake.nix) with extensions and binaries
+[template](./codium/template/flake.nix) - VSCodium with extensions and binaries

 - May need to reload the computer for extensions to become available